 The authority to issue permits for water use related to oil and gas activities has been assigned to the BC Energy Regulator (BCER) through the Water Sustainability Act (WSA) and the Oil and Gas Activity Act.
 The BCER works together with the Ministry of Forests to manage the water resources used for the development of oil and gas resources.

 Groundwater that is used for domestic purposes does not require authorization.
 Groundwater is water naturally occurring below the surface of the ground.
 If you use water from a well, then you are a groundwater user.

 Domestic purposes include water used for: drinking, food preparation and sanitation; fire prevention; providing water to animals or poultry kept for household use or as pets; and for irrigating gardens no larger than 1,000 m2.
 A full definition can be found on this Front CounterBC site.

 If you use groundwater for any non-domestic purpose, the provincial government now requires you to hold a water licence under the WSA.
 This requirement came into place February 29, 2016 and applies to new groundwater users as well as those who began using groundwater before February 29, 2016.

 Licensing groundwater use is not the same as registering the well.
 If a landowner has registered a well, they are still expected to licence their groundwater for non-domestic use under the WSA.

-A How to Apply video is available to step you through the online application process for new and existing water licence applications, or you can follow the steps in this guide.
+The following guide is available to step you through the online application process for new and existing water licence applications.

 For more information or guidance in this process, residents of the B.C.
 Peace Region can contact the Front Counter BC office in Fort St John at 250-787-3415.
 Residents outside of the B.C.
 Peace Region can check the Front Counter BC Locations map to find contact information for the office in their region.